arkin0x/cyberspace/readme.md

 **presence** - the visible representation of an avatar in cyberspace which may be customized

-**rez** - when an avatar publishes their first action in history, or, after being derezzed
+**rez** - slang for when an avatar publishes their first action in history, or, after being derezzed

 **sector** - a cubic region of cyberspace that is 2^30 Gibsons along each axis.
 As each axis of cyberspace is 2^85, that means there are 2^55 sectors along each axis.
 All cyberspace objects have nostr event tags denoting the sector index along each axis so that one can easily query for all cyberspace objects in a given sector.
 A sector coordinate is the index of the sector on each axis.